rtk-rnjn/Parrot/extra/tutorials/roadmaps/angular/100-typescript-basics/102-structural-typing.md

 Type compatibility in TypeScript is based on structural subtyping. `Structural typing` is a way of relating types based solely on their members.
 This is in contrast with nominal typing.

-TypeScript’s structural type system was designed based on how JavaScript code is typically written.
-Because JavaScript widely uses anonymous objects like function expressions and object literals, it’s much more natural to represent the relationships found in JavaScript libraries with a structural type system instead of a nominal one.
+TypeScript's structural type system was designed based on how JavaScript code is typically written.
+Because JavaScript widely uses anonymous objects like function expressions and object literals, it's much more natural to represent the relationships found in JavaScript libraries with a structural type system instead of a nominal one.

 Visit the following resources to learn more: